zgbkdlm/diffres/README.md

 # Diffusion differential resampling

 This repository features implementation for the paper "Diffusion differential resampling".
-In this paper, we have introduced a new differentiable-by-construction, consistent, and informative resampling method via diffusion models.
+In this paper, we have introduced a new **differentiable-by-construction**, **consistent**, and **informative** resampling method via diffusion models.
-Check out our preprint for details: https://xxx.
+Check out our preprint for details at https://arxiv.org/abs/xxxx.xxxxx.

 # Installation
-Install via a standard procedure.
+Install the package via a standard procedure.

 ```bash
 git clone git@github.com:zgbkdlm/diffres.git